gardener/logging/README.md

 ### Running multiple plugin instances

-You can run multiple plugin instances in the same fluent-bit process, for example if you want to push to different Loki servers or route logs into different Loki tenant IDs.
+You can run multiple plugin instances in the same fluent-bit process, for example if you want to push to different Vali servers or route logs into different Vali tenant IDs.
 To do so, add additional `[Output]` sections.

 ## Building